token-canary/Cemu-Private-Battle-Loader/README.md

 # Cemu Private Battle Loader
-Allows users playing Splatoon with Cemu to go on maps meant for single-player in private battles.
+Allows users playing Splatoon with Cemu to go on maps that aren't meant to be played online in private battles.

 - [Cemu Private Battle Loader](#cemu-private-battle-loader)
   - [Downloading](#downloading)